2020 NFL Mock Draft: 5 OTs in Top 15 Picks

 3. Detroit Lions: Jeffrey Okudah, CB, Ohio State

-Betting Tip: Both the FanDuel Sportsbook Offers a prop bet that Burrow, Young, and Okudah will be the top three picks of the draft in that order, that wager is +135
+Betting Tip: FanDuel Sportsbook offers a prop bet that Burrow, Young and Okudah will be the top three picks of the draft, in that order, at odds of +135.

 4. New York Giants: Jedrick Wills, OT, Alabama

-The Giants have also been rumored to be looking to trade down, quarterback-needy teams need to be here to get their guy.
-If the Giants do happen to keep the pick, which I think they will, I could see them picking Clemson linebacker Isaiah Simmons here, but ultimately I think they take the best offensive tackle in this group in Becton.
+The Giants have also been rumored to be looking to trade down.
+Quarterback-needy teams need to be here to get their guy.
+If the Giants do keep the pick, which I think they will, I could see them picking Clemson linebacker Isaiah Simmons here.
+Ultimately, I think they take the best offensive tackle in this group in Wills.

-Betting Tip: Both the FanDuel and DraftKings Sportsbook have Willis and the betting favorite to be drafted by the Giants at +110
+Betting Tip: Both the FanDuel and DraftKings sportsbooks have Wills as the betting favorite to be drafted by the Giants at +110.

 5. Miami Dolphins: Justin Herbert, QB, Oregon

-It took a while, but Herbert has leaped pass Tua Tagovailoa into the driver seat to be the second quarterback selected in the draft.
-Teams know that Herbert is healthy and he also showed very well for himself at the Senior Bowl, Miami wants a quarterback that day can start from day one, they will have the ability to do that with Herbert.
+It took a while, but Herbert has leaped past Tua Tagovailoa into the driver seat to be the second quarterback selected in the draft.
+Teams know that Herbert is healthy and he also showed very well for himself at the Senior Bowl.
+Miami wants a quarterback that can start from day one and will get that with Herbert.

-Betting Tip: The Miami Dolphins are +110 to land Herbert on the William Hill Sportsbook.
+Betting Tip: The Dolphins are +110 to land Herbert on William Hill Sportsbook.

 6. Los Angeles Chargers: Tua Tagovailoa, QB, Alabama

-The Los Chargers are in a position that they can start there guy Tyrod Taylor this season and bring Tua along slowly to make sure he is fully healthy.
+The Chargers are in a position tostart their guy Tyrod Taylor this season while bringing Tua along slowly to make sure he is fully healthy.
 I still think Tua can be the best quarterback in the draft, but questions about his health and height have to be answered.

 Betting Tip: On the DraftKings Sportsbook, Tagovailoa is +100 to be the third quarterback drafted.